Gorath: Plot

 On September 29, 1979, the Interstellar Exploration Agency launches a Japanese rocket ship, the JX-1 Hawk, into space on a nine-month journey to investigate Saturn.
-At its conclusion, however, the crew is given a new mission after scientists discover a runaway star, which the International Astronomical Union nicknamed "Gorath", is somehow running amok.
-Upon encountering and while investigating Gorath's rapid movement through the Solar System, the JX-1 Hawk crew discover it is smaller than Earth, yet has 6,000 times its gravity.
+At its conclusion, however, the crew is given a new mission after scientists discover that a runaway star, which the International Astronomical Union nicknamed "Gorath", is somehow running amok.
+Upon encountering and while investigating Gorath's rapid movement through the Solar System, the JX-1 Hawk crew discover that it is smaller than Earth, yet has 6,000 times its gravity.
 They manage to transmit their data back to Earth before an enormous gravity well destroys the ship, killing the crew.

 A month later in 1980, astronomers and astrophysicists throughout the international community announce that Gorath will collide with the Earth in two years' time.
 At the United Nations, a gathering of Earth's top scientists attempts to resolve the situation by pooling together large amounts of technical advancements they made in the past two decades.
 After a debriefing, the scientific community reveals the South Pole Operation, which involves a base in Antarctica designed to house a large international team of engineers and scientists and the construction of huge "mega-thrusters" which will propel the Earth out of Gorath's path within 100 days and move Earth back once the danger has passed.
 The U.N. approves and sends the prototype sub-light spacecraft JX-2 Eagle into space to obtain further data on Gorath.